-The thrift savings plan (TSP) is accessible to federal employees and members of the uniformed services.
+The thrift savings plan (TSP) supports federal employees and members of the uniformed services.
 It serves as a retirement savings plan, much like the 401k plan offered by private employers.
 The TSP permits individuals to contribute pre-tax funds.
+Your money grows tax-deferred until you withdraw it.
+At that point, withdrawals become taxable income.

 Roth IRA vs Thrift Savings Plan